List of Logical

 there and accuse me of corruption!
 You guys are all into politics and you know what you have to do to get reelected!"
 Related to the Red Herring and to the Ad Hominem Argument.

 We Have to

-Do Something: The dangerous contemporary fallacy that in moments of crisis at once even if it is an overreaction, is totally ineffective or actually makes the situation than "just sit there doing nothing."
-(E.g., "Banning air passengers from carrying ham sandwiches onto the plane and making babies take off their little pink does nothing to deter potential hijackers, but we have to do something to respond to this crisis!")
-This is a corrupted argument from pathos.
+Do Something: (Also, Security Theater).
+The dangerous contemporary fallacy that when at once even if it is an overreaction, is totally ineffective or actually makes the situation than "just sitting there doing nothing."
+(E.g., "Banning air passengers from carrying ham sandwiches onto the plane and making parents take off their infants' little pink does nothing to deter potential hijackers, but people are scared and we have to do something to respond to this crisis!")
+This is a badly corrupted argument from pathos.
 (See also "Scare Tactic.")